Dreamworker has known many people in life whose behaviors have caused unnecessary problems and wants to help them.

 - If closed, you will only see the casket and likely will be happy that this is all you must view!

-The first thing you should do after entering is to stop and give your condolences to the loved ones.
+The first thing you should do after entering is to stop and give your condolences to the family that lost the deceased.
 They will be seated in the first row.

 It doesn’t take much.
 Simply saying something such as “My name is John Smith.
 I used to work with your brother.
 I am so sorry for your loss” and taking the loved one’s hand will show them that you cared enough to show up and give them some emotional support.